Village Neighbors Frequently Asked Questions (FAQs)

 A Village is a grass-roots, non-profit membership organization that provides meaningful social connections and practical assistance to seniors (60+) who want to live independently in their own homes for as long as possible.
 Each Village is unique to the needs of its community.
 A helpful website to learn more is www.vtvnetwork.org or on our About Village Neighbors page here.

 The Village movement started in Boston in the year 2002 and has spread to all areas of the United States.
 It began when a group of neighbors realized that the everyday services they needed to age in place were expensive or sometimes not even available.
 Like seniors in many areas, they found that local government agencies, churches, neighbors, friends, and family increasingly were not able to provide all the help that was needed.
 Those neighbors banded together and created their own senior service organization.
 A Village means neighbors helping neighbors in an organized way.

-A Village can be a separate non-profit organization, like a senior center.
-Here on Chincoteague, the Village will operate as a program of the non-profit Island Community House (ICH).
+Here on Chincoteague, the Village operates as a program of the non-profit Island Community House (ICH).
 Services and social events are run by volunteers and the ICH Director, with the support of one full or parttime coordinator who manages scheduling, communications, and volunteer/member information.